 Five ways to get people to try games

 I love my hobby for many reasons.
 The games are amazing and varied and contain all these shiny bits.
 They tell stories about 1930s investigators going insane and building of fantasy empires and making awesome sushi platters.
+There’s something in there for everyone — whether you want to solve a murder, play the terraforming mars expansion, or just stick to traditional Monopoly.
 They let you step away from the ever-present glare of a screen and unplug with a beverage of choice in hand.
 But most of all it is of course about people that you play with.

 The interaction, the collaboration (or competition), the pure joy of engaging in a meaningful fun activity together is thrilling.
 It makes me feel closer to people and it makes me feel like we’re sharing an experience – something that might create an inside joke in the future or create a joking grudge to be invoked at a later date.
 I love playing games with people.
 So I always look for more ways to make people I know into people I play games with.